Predix (software): Overview

-Predix Platform collects and transfers OT and IT data to the cloud by direct connector software or Predix Edge – an on-premises software product that also supports local analytics and applications processing.
-Predix Edge deployments can be managed at the local level and/or centrally from Predix Cloud.
+Predix Platform collected and transferred OT and IT data to the cloud by direct connector software or Predix Edge – an on-premises software product that also supported local analytics and applications processing.
+Predix Edge deployments could be managed at the local level and/or centrally from Predix Cloud.

-In addition to data ingestion, processing and storage, Predix Platform provides a framework for operationalizing streaming and batch analytics processing.
+In addition to data ingestion, processing and storage, Predix Platform provided a framework for operationalizing streaming and batch analytics processing.

-Predix Essentials is a packaged and pre-configured version of the Predix Platform intended to immediately support GE Digital applications and typical IIoT use cases such as condition-based monitoring.
+Predix Essentials was a packaged and pre-configured version of the Predix Platform intended to immediately support GE Digital applications and typical IIoT use cases such as condition-based monitoring.

 In November 2016, Forrester Research said GE Digital's Predix was one of eleven significant IoT packages.